All Episodes

 The people were phenomenal.

-I want to thank the people of Harrisburg again for hosting us and and coming on out and and a massive crowd.
+I want to thank the people of Harrisburg again for hosting us and coming on out and a massive crowd.

-Obviously, the big delay in President Trump's sentencing to post-election.
+Obviously, the big delay in President Trump's sentencing till post-election.

 We'll get to that.

-Also, the continued law fair and weaponization of justice.
+Also, the continued lawfare and weaponization of justice.

 And yep, ballots are out in North Carolina.

-We'll have the latest news you'll never get from the media mob.
+We'll have the latest news you'll never get from the media mob, Monday Edition, Sean Hannity Show.

-And with our broken legal system, if you dare to defend yourself and your family, well, you're probably gonna be the one put behind bars while criminals walk free.
+you there hey did you know a violent crime is committed every 24 seconds in america And with our broken legal system, if you dare to defend yourself and your family, well, you're probably going to be the one put behind bars while criminals walk free.

-Now that's why I've been a member of the USCCA for nine years, and with the USCCA, not only do you get firearm safety, training, education, but you also get self-defense insurance, so you can stay out of prison with your family and your freedoms where you belong.
+And with the USCCA, not only do you get firearm safety, training, education, but you also get self-defense insurance so you can stay out of prison with your family and your freedoms where you belong.

 Everyone thinks that they're keeping their family safe, but are you really?

-Check out the US ECA's free family defense guide before it's too late.
+Check out the USCCA's free family defense guide before it's too late.